Updated April 8, 2022

 We strongly encourage all patrons (regardless of vaccination status) to wear a well-fitting mask over their nose and mouth while inside the building.
 Masking has allowed us to be open to the public while keeping our patrons, volunteers, and staff safe.
 If you forget your mask when attending, not to worry, we are happy to provide you with one.

-Patrons will undergo a temperature check upon entry.
-A temperature of 100.4 or below is required to enter the premises.
-Patrons should not visit the Theatre if they have been exposed to someone who has tested positive for COVID-19, tested positive for Covid-19 themselves, or are experiencing Covid-19 symptoms.
+Patrons should not visit the theatre if they have been exposed to someone who has tested positive for COVID-19, tested positive for COVID-19 themselves, or are experiencing COVID-19 symptoms.
 Symptoms of COVID-19 infection include headache, loss of taste or smell, sore throat, diarrhea, congestion or running nose, and/or a temperature of 100.4 or higher.
 If any member of a party is feeling sick we require that person to stay home—their ticket can be exchanged or fully refunded.

 Even with all the safety and sanitation protocols, you may still not feel comfortable attending one of our performances during these uncertain times.
 The value of your tickets can remain on your account to be used at a later date or consider converting your funds to a tax-deductible donation to help our programs.

 Have your tickets ready to be scanned on your phone, or bring a paper printout of your tickets.
 Masks are strongly encouraged.

 What to WEAR

 Our patrons wear everything from smart casual to cocktail attire.
 Dress for a great time at the theatre!
 Theatres are often kept cool for the benefit of the audience.
 (And stage lights can get hot!)
 If you typically get cold in air conditioned spaces, you may consider bringing an extra layer.